yptheangel/openvino-starter-pack/README.md

     `cd build`

-3. There are three batch file that you can run as your demo On your windows command prompt, run
+3. There are three batch files that you can run as your demo On your windows command prompt, run

     a.
 Human Pose Estimation Demo
+    -Predicts the keypoints of a human body

     `demo1.bat`

     b.
 Interactive Face Detection Demo
+    -Detects faces, predicts age, gender and emotion

     `demo2.bat`

     c.
 Object Detection Demo SSD Async
+    -Detects people

     `demo3.bat`